 In 2017, the second of a three-stage monthly gas service fee increase went into effect, starting with \$2 in 2016, another \$1 in 2017.
 The final \$1 increase will be implemented with the first 2018 gas billings.
-Even with this overall \$4 monthly service fee increase (the first in 15 years) the city's municipal gas system maintains its position as the lowest 12-month average cost to the consumer of any municipal system or private gas marketer in the state.
+Even with this overall \$4 monthly service fee increase (the first in 15 years) the city's municipal gas system maintains its position as the second lowest 12-month average cost to the consumer of any municipal system and by comparison, approximately 40% to 50% less expensive than the rates offered by all private gas marketer in the state.
 Sugar Hill gas is a cost effective and highly competitive energy source and we are proud of our customer service and safety record.
+In October, we initiated the first phase of the new electronic meter-reading system.

 The city's tax digest continued its recovery from years of stagnation caused by the "Great Recession" which is a strong indicator of the continued confidence in the Sugar Hill market.
 Building permit fees, development fees and other related construction fees have shown dramatic growth this year.
-New development and new businesses are occurring all across the city.
-Developers are excited about the city's investment in downtown and the city's well-known and highly-respected placemaking initiatives.
+New housing development and business expansions are under construction all across the city.
+We welcomed two corporate headquarters to Sugar Hill - Russell Landscape Company and Reeves-Young Construction.
+New residents and the development community are excited about the city's investment in downtown and the well-known and highly-respected placemaking initiatives.

 Showing that working together can make a significant difference, the city will partner with Gwinnett County once again leverage city 2017 SPLOST funds for joint transportation projects, including the Sugar Hill Greenway and strategic sidewalk improvements.
-In previous years, joint projects have included safety improvements to three Suwanee Dam Road intersections - Whitehead, Ramey, and Riverside - as well as Westbrook Road.
+In previous years, joint projects have included safety improvements to three Suwanee Dam Road intersections - Whitehead, Ramey, and Riverside - as well as Buford Highway at Westbrook Road.